ignacio/redis-luanode/README.md

 luanode run.lua
 ```

-I've tested it with Redis 2.4.5, on both Windows and Linux.
+I've tested it with Redis 2.4.5, Redis 2.6.16 and Redis 2.8, on both Windows and Linux.

 ## Status #
-Currently, *MONITOR* and *EVAL* commands are not implemented yet.
+Currently, *MONITOR* is not implemented yet.

 ## Acknowledgments #
 I'd like to acknowledge the work of the following people: